*The original article published on April 23, 2020 has been updated to reflect changes as of June 15, 2020.

 Businesses who have received funds under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), Paycheck Protection Program (PPP) or Small Business Administration (SBA) Disaster Loan program should take care to ensure their deployment of the funds is in compliance with the terms of the CARES Act and related guidance.
 With this historic financial assistance comes increased oversight by the government which will likely lead to an increase of enforcement actions against fund recipients.
 Congress provided the Office of the Inspector General $25 billion, pursuant to Section 1107 of the CARES Act, to fund its monitoring of the use of proceeds for these SBA programs.

 When applying for a PPP loan, borrowers make various certifications, in good faith, acknowledging that funds will be used in a very precise manner.
-(See SBA Part Four, Part Five and Part Six for specifics).
+(See SBA alerts Part Four, Part Five, Part Six, Part Nine, Part Ten, Part Eleven, Part Twelve, and Part Thirteen for specifics).
 When those funds are misused, the borrower will be asked to repay the funds, and in some instances may face enforcement actions, as described below.
 Some certifications include:

 - The uncertainty of current economic conditions makes the loan request necessary to support the ongoing operations of the eligible recipient.

-- 75% of the loan proceeds will be used to retain workers and maintain payroll, with only 25% of loan proceeds used to make mortgage interest payments, lease payments and/or utility payments for obligations that existed as of Feb.
+- 60% of the loan proceeds will be used to retain workers and maintain payroll, with 40% of loan proceeds used to make mortgage interest payments, lease payments and/or utility payments for obligations that existed as of Feb.
 25, 2020.

 - The eligible recipient does not have an application pending for a PPP loan for the same purpose and duplicative of amounts applied for or received under a covered loan.